🎭

 • Vin Gris de Cigare: direct-press rosé of Rhône reds; beloved bottling since the 1980s

-• Restrained alcohols (12.5-13.5 percent) emphasize lifted aromatics, savory complexity, and food-friendly acidity over extraction
+• Restrained alcohols (12.5-13.5 percent) emphasize lifted aromatics and food-friendly acidity over extraction

 WINE WITH SETH APP